aedobbyn/covid19us/README.md

-      - The `filter` column gives information about how the [COVID Tracking Project’s scraper](https://github.com/COVID19Tracking/covid-tracking) currently scrapes data from the page (xpath or CSS selectors as well as the function used in scraping)
+      - The `filter` column gives information about how the [COVID Tracking Project’s scraper](https://github.com/COVID19Tracking/covid-tracking) currently scrapes data from the page (xpaths, CSS selectors, functions used, etc.)

-  - `state`s also include DC as well as US territories including American Samoa (AS), Guam (GU), Northern Mariana Islands (MP), Puerto Rico (PR), Virgin Islands (VI)
+  - State breakdowns include DC as well as some US territories including American Samoa (AS), Guam (GU), Northern Mariana Islands (MP), Puerto Rico (PR), and the Virgin Islands (VI)

   - Time zone used is Eastern Standard Time